 There is a lot of scientific research exploring the fascinating link between time spent in nature with a reduced risk of mental health problems, improved mood and reduced stress.

-Whether you live in the countryside surrounded by green spaces, or in the city, there is nature everywhere.
-From local parks, gardens, canals, or courtyards, it’s worthwhile seeking out these natural spaces.
+Whether you live in the countryside or in the city, nature can be found everywhere.
+From local parks, gardens, canals, or courtyards, it’s worthwhile seeking out natural spaces near you.

-If you’re struggling to find an area near you, why not try and bring nature to you.
-This could be planting herbs or flowers in your garden or balcony, or introducing some house plants into your personal space.
-Even keeping your windows open to let in fresh air and getting some natural sunlight can be beneficial.
+If you’re struggling to find a green area near you, why not try and bring nature to you.
+You could plant herbs or flowers in your garden, balcony or windowsill, or introduce houseplants into your personal space.

 2. Relaxation and mindfulness

-Taking quiet time to reflect on your natural surrounds can be really positive for mental health and wellbeing.
-Some of you may have even heard of the Japanese phenomenon, Forest Bathing.
-This is about spending time in a forest engaging all your senses, which can help to ease negative feelings and boost positive ones.
+Taking time to reflect in natural surroundings can be really positive for your mental health and wellbeing.
+Shinrin-yoku is a Japanese phenomenon, also known as forest bathing.
+It’s all about spending time in a forest or woodland engaging your senses, which can help to ease negative feelings and boost positive ones.